 Trading fund or wants (20%) | $600 |

 Unlike other budgeting methods that often leave savings to chance, the pay-yourself-first method builds discipline into your financial system.
-By automating the process, it reduces emotional spending and helps reinforce your long-term trading or investing goals.
+Automating the process reduces emotional spending and helps reinforce your long-term trading or investing goals.

 When integrated with trading platforms or fintech tools that support automation, this method becomes even more effective, especially for Forex traders managing volatile capital.